JasonL888/AI_Experiments/README.md

-# Vision Experiments
+# AI Experiments

 ## Description
-Repository for python notebooks to experiment with publicly available Vision models
+Repository for python notebooks to experiment with AI

 ## Experiments